Laparoscopy (say "lap-uh-ROSS-kuh-pee") is a type of surgery that uses very small cuts. These cuts are called incisions.

 - For women, your doctor may do a pelvic exam before putting a thin tube (cannula) through your vagina into the uterus.
 The cannula lets your doctor move your uterus and ovaries to get a better look at the belly organs.

 During laparoscopy, a small incision is made in the belly.
 More than one incision may be made if other tools will be used during the surgery.
-A hollow needle is put through the first incision and gas (carbon dioxide or nitrous oxide) is slowly put through the needle to inflate the belly.
-The gas lifts the abdominal wall away from the organs inside so your doctor can see clearly.
+A hollow needle is put through the first incision.
+Then air is slowly put through the needle to inflate the belly.
+The air lifts the abdominal wall away from the organs inside so your doctor can see clearly.

 A thin, lighted tube (laparoscope) is then put through the incision to look at the organs.
 Other tools can be used to take tissue samples, fix damage, or drain cysts.
 A laser may be attached to the laparoscope to help with the surgery.